 The copyright in this work belongs to the author Matt Drought, who is solely responsible for the content.
+Matt or one of his band of sales trainers can come to your workplace and deliver a Heat session in an hour, 4 hours, a day or a programme over 6-10 weeks.

-Please direct content feedback or permissions questions using the form on this page: www.naturaltraining.com/contact
+Please direct content feedback or permissions questions to the author: matt.drought@naturaltraining.com